fajrullah/competitive-programming/two-sum.md

  * @return {number[]}
  */
 var twoSum = function(nums, target) {
+    // store index
     const indices = {};
     for(let i = 0; i < nums.length; i++){
+        // get the difference
         const difference = target - nums[i];
-        if(difference in indices){
+        // if the difference on there the return the index of array if(difference in indices){
             return [indices[difference], i]
         }